Gas Fire Cost

 Size of Fire

 The larger your fire, the longer it is going to take to install.
-Therefore, you can expect larger labour costs for fires that are bigger in size.
-A typical engineer will charge around £20-£40 for each additional hour they have to spend on the job.
+Therefore, you should expect higher labour costs.

 Extra Work